jayteylee/ANDIE/README.md

 Seeing as there are 10 different emboss filters, I assigned each number key to each of the filters.
 For the drawing features, I decided to make the shortcuts double keyed with Alt/Option being the base key in the keyboard shortcut.
 However, in the case of the 'free draw' feature, I decided to make it single keyed to make it quicker to use.
 ___
+***Macros***: Jake
+Accessed by: Macro menu and the record and stop/save on the toolbar.

+The macro function shows it is recording when the toolbar icon changes to the red version.
+The macro save and load will default to open in the macros folder in andie as macros should be for general use and having them in one place makes sense.
+Found the different object signature problem with legacy macros/ops files, currently this bug is not handled and macros will have to be remade if the methods involved change there signature.

+___

 ***Toolbar for common operations***: Jake